jundalisay/superb/content/en/research/smith/jurisprudence/part-3/chapter-1.md

 Examples are all taxes on commodities
 These are the two ways of making the subjects contribute to the support of government.

-There are three kinds of possessions=
+There are 3 kinds of possessions:
 1. Land
 2. Stock
 3. Money